The Mergers & Acquisitions Litigation Review: Japan

 - not had a material interest in the subject matter of the judgement.

-In these circumstances, the court will defer to the business judgement made by the directors and will only review whether or not the directors informed themselves about the subject matter of the business judgement to a reasonable extent; and whether or not the judgment is grossly irrational.16
+In these circumstances, the court will defer to the business judgement made by the directors and will only review whether the directors informed themselves about the subject matter of the business judgement to a reasonable extent; and whether the judgment is grossly irrational.16

 However, the defendant director must have had reasonable grounds to believe the person providing the information or advice to be reliable and competent in relation to the matters concerned, and then relied thereon in good faith.17 The case law of the reliance defence is still under development in Japan, especially with respect to reliance on advice from outside professionals or experts such as legal and financial advisers.